Graylog2/documentation/pages/users_and_roles/permission_system.rst

 You can create a new role using the REST API like this::

-  curl -v -XPOST -u ADMIN:PASSWORD -H 'Content-Type: application/json' 'http://graylog.example.org:9000/api/roles' -d '{"read_only": false,"permissions": ["processing:changestate"],"name": "Change processing state","description": "Permission to start or stop processing on Graylog nodes"}'
+  curl -v -XPOST -u ADMIN:PASSWORD -H 'Content-Type: application/json' -H 'X-Requested-By: cli' 'http://graylog.example.org:8999/api/roles' -d '{"read_only": false,"permissions": ["processing:changestate"],"name": "Change processing state","description": "Permission to start or stop processing on Graylog nodes"}'

 Notice the ``processing:changestate`` permission that we assigned.
 Every user with this role will be able to start and stop processing on ``graylog-server`` nodes.
 Graylog's standard ``reader`` permissions do not provide any access to data